AdaloGusa/2024NBAChampsPrediction/_build/site/public/README-9fd38b70a6fc0601e6d2f09b95d7fec8.md

 ## Background
 With each year the NBA brings new and exciting basketball content to basketball fans around the world.
 Each of the 30 teams battle each other for the chance at an NBA championship title.
 By the end of the regular season, only the top 8 teams in each conference advance to the playoffs.
 The goal of this project is to use stats and advanced data from the regular season so far to predict who will win the chip this year.
 Although we are only halfway through the season, there is already plenty of data that we can use to determine who will win it all.
 The stats I will be analyzing are Win Percentage, Offensive and Defensive Rating, Field Goal Percentage, and True Shooting Percentage.
 These were some of the most important stats determined from a study by Dimitrije [](doi:10.1371/journal.pone.0273427).
-I decided to also look at a statistic few other people have used which were fan betting odds through ESPN.
+I decided to also look at a statistic few other people have used which were fan odds through ESPN.
 My goal is to continuously update the data as the season goes on so that at the end of the regular season there is a clear champion.
 This data will not take into account the possibility of injuries that may impact season outcomes.